 The Biblical Connection?

 Ur’s proverbial ‘last hurrah’ came in the form of a spurt of new construction projects, undertaken on the orders of Nebuchadnezzar II of the Neo-Babylonian Empire.
 And by circa early 5th century BC, while the city was partially inhabited as a part of the Achaemenid Empire, it fell into an unrecoverable slump within a space of few decades – with the Persian Gulf receding far back from the river ports of the settlement.

-However according to most theories put forth by early 20th century historians relate to how such patriarchs (and matriarchs) were possibly based on composite personalities from 2nd millennium BC, thus corresponding to the Bronze Age.
+However according to most theories put forth by early 20th century historians relate to how such patriarchs (and matriarchs) were possibly based on composite personalities from the 2nd millennium BC, thus corresponding to the Bronze Age.
 To that end, some scholars suggest that the Book of Genesis may have confused Ur and Ura, with the latter being a Bronze Age city near Harran, northern Mesopotamia.
-Other theories advocate that the confusion may have occurred from the names of cities like Urkesh, Urartu and Urfa.
+Other theories advocate that the confusion may have occurred from the names of cities like Urkesh, Urartu, and Urfa.

-Now a few late 20th century scholars (including Thomas L. Thompson and John Van Seters) have presented their hypotheses regarding how many of the Biblical texts reflect the societal conditions prevalent in 1st millennium BC, corresponding to Iron Age.
+Now a few late 20th century scholars (including Thomas L. Thompson and John Van Seters) have presented their hypotheses regarding how many of the Biblical texts reflect the social conditions prevalent in the 1st millennium BC, corresponding to the Iron Age.
 Simply put, Abraham (or at least his historical counterpart) may have been born in the Iron Age, and his settling in the land of Canaan possibly reflected the migratory pattern of many Ur emigrants.